Querying Vespa¶

 Example of iterating over the returned hits obtained from response.hits

-, extracting the cord_uid
+, extracting the title

 field:

-[hit["fields"]["cord_uid"] for hit in response.hits]
+[hit["fields"]["title"] for hit in response.hits]

 Access the full JSON response in the Vespa default JSON result format: